IT’S MISS KENDRA TIME!

 Affordable and Sustainable

-Because Miss Kendra Programs utilize a public health model that relies on teachers and school support staff to deliver the program curriculum, the all-inclusive cost of implementing the Miss Kendra Program during the first year of the program is roughly $25,000, depending on school size – $50 per student for a school of 500 students.
-In Year 2 and beyond, The Miss Kendra Program costs only $5,000 per year – just $10 per student per year.
+Miss Kendra Programs utilize a public health model that relies on teachers and school support staff to deliver the program curriculum.
+The all-inclusive cost of implementing the Miss Kendra Program is $17,500 per school per year.

 By contrast, SEL programs that rely on remedial/mental health approaches involving intensive interventions with the most distressed, symptomatic, and needy students can cost upwards of $5,000 per student per year.